Normandy Park Trees

 Does Normandy Park have a Tree Ordinance

-The City of Normandy Park does not have a tree ordinance, but property owners and tree services do have requirements that pertain to tree removal.
+The City of Normandy Park does not have a tree ordinance that impacts private property owners but we do have an ordinance that impacts trees on public property.
+Property owners and tree services do have requirements that pertain to tree removal also.
 Property owners are not required to have a permit for cutting down trees on their private property unless the trees are in a critical area, on a city easement, or if the property owner desires to do land clearing or grading or filling.
-For more information please see NPMC 13.20.
+For more information please see NPMC 13.20 and 13.30.